Why and whence the Hilbert space in quantum theory?: Whence the scalar product?

 The aforesaid means that the space of quantum states $\bbH$ is supplemented with the task of deducing an invariant formula

 as an operation of `extracting' the $\frak a$"=coefficient from expansion \eqref{=} when $\ket{\alpha_j}$ is a member of an $\scr A$"=basis.
-This invariance of the formula is also called for because the $\bbH$"=space itself owes its existence to the availability of at least two instruments $\scr A$ and $\scr B$, and none of them are preferable.
-The formula is necessary also for obtaining the invariant form of Born's rule \eqref{BR}.
+Invariance of the formula is also called for because the $\bbH$"=space itself owes its existence to the availability of at least two instruments $\scr A$ and $\scr B$, and none of them are preferable.
+The formula is necessary also for obtaining the invariant writing of Born's rule \eqref{BR}.
 Notice that any different way of searching-for or the `right proof' of the rule will knowingly have not met with success because, in experiment, there are neither operators nor the $\langle\texttt{bra}|\texttt{ket}\rangle$"=abstracta; there is no even the arithmetic there \cite[sect.~2.3]{br1}.

-Inasmuch as not only is the $\ketPsi$ arbitrary, but every vector of the space may serve as an eigen one $\ket{\alpha_j}$, then the problem \eqref{F} should be solved through a certain (yet another) \emph{binary} superstructure over the entire~$\bbH$.
-That is just what the theory of function $F$ is.
+Inasmuch as not only is the $\ketPsi$ arbitrary, but every vector of the space may serve as an eigen one $\ket{\alpha_j}$, then the problem \eqref{F} should be solved through a certain (yet another) \emph{binary} superstructure over the entire~$\bbH$: $(\bbH\Times\bbH)\mathrel{\Over[1.1]{\bo\aleph}{\mapsto}} \bbC$.
+That is just what the theory of function $\bo\aleph$ is.
 It is appended to the $\bbH$"=space, which remains as is without the need for its (over/re)defining.

-How to search for $F$?
+How to search for $\bo\aleph$?
 Has it had, being a function of unnecessarily nonorthogonal vectors, a link with orthogonality of the $\scr A$"=basis ones?
-To be totally precise, we have no even the concept of nonorthogonality, since orthogonality \eqref{ort} at the moment is a structure not over the entire $\bbH$ but is an exclusive property of some special collections""---bases of observables.
+To be totally precise, we do not even have the concept of nonorthogonality, since orthogonality \eqref{ort} is currently a structure not over the entire $\bbH$ but is an exclusive property of some special collections""---bases of observables.